wesaraw/groceriesapp/README.md

 * After the page opens, the add-on collects product information so you can pick the option you prefer.
 * Remembers which store you chose for each item.
+* Shows how much you might need to buy next to each item.
+* Lets you save the final product you want with its picture and price.
+* Can create a shopping list and update your pantry when you press **Commit**.
+* Allows you to edit your pantry and how much you have used.
+* Lets you add new grocery items to track.

 ## Installing the add-on